drawbuildplay/blog/content/blog/tech-for-your-home.md

 The MyQ Homebridge is also HomeKit enabled, giving you integration into Apple's Homekit.
 Integration with Google Home is also available, but unfortunately they charge a monthly subscription for Google.

 If your primary access to your home is through your front door, then rather than getting a connected garage opener, a smart lock on your door might be a better investment.
 Similar to the MyQ Homebridge, a Smart Lock will allow you to remotely lock/unlock your door, as well as send you alerts.
 The Yale Smart Lock is a great choice, and also ties into the Apple HomeKit ecosystem.

+Also, read my post on [how to DIY Home Security](https://www.drawbuildplay.com/blog/diy-home-security-ideas/ "DIY Home Security Ideas") for building a great home security system, making use of smart garage openers and smart locks.

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=drawbuildplay-20&language=en_US&marketplace=amazon&region=US&placement=B075RQVSY7&asins=B075RQVSY7&linkId=93f5578b0e0ed0df188c3a5e56596e2d&show_border=true&link_opens_in_new_window=true"></iframe>